Hyperbolicity of the base of an admissible family of log canonical stable minimal models

-According to \cite[Proposition 2.2]{Steenbrink1975}, the real parts of the eigenvalues of the residue $\nabla_{\rm GM}$ along each components of $D_{X'_2}$ lie in $[0,1)$.
-As a consequence, the corresponding logarithmic Higgs bundle lies in the prolongation $_{<\bm{0}}H^m$ where
+where $0\leq m\leq 2n$.
+According to \cite[Proposition 2.2]{Steenbrink1975}, the real parts of the eigenvalues of the residue map of $\nabla_{\rm GM}$ along each component of $D_{X'_2}$ lie in $[0,1)$.
+As a consequence, the corresponding logarithmic Higgs bundle lies in the prolongation $_{<D_{X'_2}}H^m$, where

 is the Higgs bundle associated with the proper K\"ahler submersion $Z''_2\backslash D_{Z''_2}\to X'^o$.
 Namely there is a natural inclusion